beber89/vim-playground/blockchain-wasm-go-article-notes.md

 - Then it tries to mine for the new block by itself.
 ### Networking
 #### struct & SetNewTransactionCallback
+- Node struct reflects the networking aspect of the blockchain as it comprises features of the network.
+- First are the destination ip address toIP and port toPort of the running server tracker.js which is written in nodejs.
+- response attribute holds messages received from the tracker.
+- ws points at the websocket connection.
+- newTransactionCallback is called once the node received a request for a new transaction to be created.
 #### Connect
+- At this point I write the Connect procedure first to establish connection with tracker.
+ - then to register event listeners.
+- First I get the websocket object from the javascript global scope running on the web browser.
+ - from this object New() is invoked passing the url to connect to as an argument.
+ - in this case url is "ws://127.0.0.1:8081/ws"
+- In line #, I register the necessary event listener that is called once a message is received.
+ - The go func callback is wrapped inside a js.FuncOf() which converts go func into a function to be used by javascript.
+ - This is also mentioned in part 1 of this article.
+ - The message is received and parsed then it branches to two cases either it be a transaction request or be it a response.
+  - In the first case the newTransactionCallback is invoked on the transaction,
+   - this in turn invokes the listener in blockchain.go.
+  - response holds the value of a nonce during the mining process which solves the nonce to achieve the required hash.